the-events-calendar/tribe-common/readme.txt

 * Feature - Added the `tribe_normalize_orderby` function to parse and build WP_Query `orderby` in a normalized format.
 [TEC-3548]
 * Feature - Added the `pluck`, `pluck_field`, `pluck_taxonomy` and `pluck_combine` methods to the `Tribe__Utils__Post_Collection` class to allow  more flexible result handling when dealing with ORM result sets.
 [TEC-3548]
 * Tweak - Adjust verbosity level to report connection issues with Promoter [PRMTR-404]
-* Tweak - Update process to generate promoter keys [TCMN-85]
+* Tweak - Update process to generate promoter keys.
+[TCMN-85]
-* Tweak - Register promoter key as part of the WP Settings API [CMN-85]]
+* Tweak - Register promoter key as part of the WP Settings API.
+[TCMN-85]

 = [4.12.5] 2020-06-24 =